The Scholar Who Stayed

 His essays on Calvinism are still the most devastating ever written.
 His work on biblical election is so precise, so clinically indisputable, that Arminians have never successfully answered it.

-"Calvinism is just religion at its purest."
+"Calvinism is just religion in its purity."

 B.B.
 Warfield